bcgov/von-agent-template/GettingStartedTutorial.md

 - Registers a DID for you on the ledger that you are using.
 - Shows you the lines that were changed in the agent configuration files (in [von-x-agent/config](von-x-agent/config)).

-The initial agent you have created issues one credential, using the name you gave it, with a handful of claims: permit ID, permit type, etc. That credential depends on the applying organization already having the dFlow "registration" credential.
+The initial agent you  created issues one credential, using the name you gave it, with a handful of claims: permit ID, permit type, etc. That credential depends on the applying organization already having the dFlow "registration" credential.
 Without already having that credential, an applying organization won't be able to get your agent's credential.

 To start your agent, run through these steps: